 We want to contribute to creating a more sustainable world.
 We do that partly by working actively with

-Sweco plans and designs the communities and cities of the future.
-The results of our work are sustainable buildings, efficient infrastructure and access to clean water.
-With 14,500 employees in Northern Europe, we offer our customers the right expertise for every project.
-We carry out projects in 70 countries
+Sweco plans and designs tomorrow’s communities and cities.
+Our work produces sustainable buildings, efficient infrastructure and access to electricity and clean water.
+With 17,000 employees in Europe, we offer our clients the right expertise for every situation.
+We carry out projects in 70 countries annually throughout the world